ErlingSigurdson/Drv7SegQ595/README.md

 ## Multiplexing

-This library assumes a hardware driver built for **multiplexing**: a way of driving a multi-digit 7-segment display by turning on only one character position at a time in quick succession, in a cycle.
+This library relies on **multiplexing**: a way of driving a multi-digit 7-segment display by turning on only one character position at a time in quick succession, in a cycle.
 This approach greatly simplifies the circuit because it doesn't rely on a separate set of segment-control outputs for every character position and instead utilizes the single set of segment-control outputs shared by **all** positions (the defined segment pattern